himanshu-daga/Webster/README.md

 	</body>
 </html>
 ```
-5. Now add a screenshot of this code in browser by- save and open your html file in a browser, take it's screenshot, and add the screenshot in the same repo by name img(n).jpeg/png like if your file name is sample1.html then your image name is img1.png etc.
+5. Now add a screenshot of your html page in browser.
 6. Now create a pull request and it's done!

 ## License